User65k/DoorBerryServer/README.md

 ### More Scripting

-If you want to use a script (additionaly to VoIP) to open the door:
+If you want to use a script (additionaly to VoIP) to open the door use Port 14000:
 ```sh
 echo -n "AUF" | nc -q 1 localhost 14000
 ```
+Also clients connected to port 11000 will receive a newline when the bell is detected.

 ## Hardware